 While Lissauer's pioneering work dichotomizing forms of recognition disorder (apperceptive vs. associative) is still often cited, we are now fully aware that object recognition is a far more complicated process than Lissauer could have intuited.
 Rather than simply matching stimuli coded in terms of primitives (like line orientation) to previously acquired knowledge, the visual system must code the spatial relations between lines and features, the object must be parsed from the background, and individual parts of the object need to be related to one another.
 Problems with this intermediate level of vision can result in poor overall perceptual integration of form information.
-Perhaps the best-studied patient was described in detail by Riddoch and Humphreys, H.J.A., who had bilateral occipitotemporal damage following an infarct of the posterior cerebral artery.
-Following the lesion, H.J.A. demonstrated profound impairments in a number of higher-level visual tasks, including face recognition, word recognition, and visual navigation.
+Perhaps the best studied patient was described in detail by Riddoch and Humphreys, H.J.A., who had bilateral occipito-temporal damage following an infarct of the posterior cerebral artery.
+Following the lesion, H.J.A. demonstrated profound impairments in a number of higher-level visual tasks including, face recognition, word recognition, and visual navigation.
 When attempting to identify objects, H.J.A.'s descriptions generally consisted of fragmented reports of various form-based features, with correct identification of an object seemingly hinged on either an elongated process of deduction or the presence of a highly diagnostic feature.
-For example, when asked to identify a line drawing of a pig, H.J.A. began identifying features such as having four short legs and a powerful body.
+For example, when asked to identify a line-drawing of a pig, H.J.A., he began identifying features such as having four short legs and a powerful body.
 Once he realized the mystery animal possessed a small curly tail, he was quick to correctly identify the stimulus.
 Typically, integrative agnosics over-segment stimuli, with parts of the same object being classified as separate.
 For example, while describing a paintbrush, H.J.A. suspected there may be two objects close together, rather than the single paintbrush presented.
-These patients typically perform best when indentifying real-world objects than still photographs, and have the poorest performance when required to identify line drawings.
+These patients typically perform best when identifying real-world objects than still photographs, and have the poorest performance when required to identify line drawings.
 Such findings suggest that the addition of surface information and depth information appears to increase performance via benefiting the processes involved in integrating elements of the stimuli into a perceptual whole.
-Interestingly, when H.J.A. incorrectly named an object, his errors were visually related to the target objects and never seemed to be a result of semantic association, suggesting a deficit before access of itemspecific stored knowledge has been retrieved.
-This notion is furthered by findings that integrative agnosics are unable to perform matching tasks that require semantic information or, to gesture, the correct use of misidentified objects.
+Interestingly, when H.J.A. incorrectly named an object, his errors were visually related to the target objects and never seemed to be a result of semantic association, suggesting a deficit before access of item specific stored knowledge has been retrieved.
+Such difficulty may be suggestive of cortical damage to both the ventral and ventro-dorsal visual stream, or to a common visual area shared before these pathways form distinct processing routes.
+This notion is furthered by findings that integrative agnosics are unable perform matching tasks that require semantic information, or to gesture the correct use of misidentified objects.
 In sum, the deficit truly is one of object identification, rather than object naming.
 Although the disruption in processing is undoubtedly before higher visual processes, such as the attachment of meaning, most integrative agnosics perform quite well on standardized test of early perceptual processing.
-For example, H.J.A was able to accurately reproduce etchings presented to him, as can be seen in Figure 3 (although his order of drawing lines was abnormal).
+For example, H.J.A was able to accurately reproduce etchings presented to him, as can be seen in Fig. 3 (although his order of drawing lines was abnormal).